-The chair style that we know today was standardised in around the 1850s by David Kirkness of Kirkwall.
-It is assumed that the straw back was used in the Orkney, Shetland and Fair Isles as no trees are able to grow due to the extreme weather conditions, and on the older chairs the frames are usually constructed from driftwood gathered from around the coastlines.
+The chair style that we know today was standardised in the mid-19th century by David Kirkness of Kirkwall.
+It is assumed that a straw back was used in the Orkney, Shetland and Fair Isles as no trees are able to grow due to the extreme weather conditions.
+The earlier examples usually have frames that are made from driftwood, which was gathered from the coastline.

-enough to own an Orkney chair, have a look at the back and you will see that the coil of straw is one continuous rope from its beginning to the end.
 In other traditions of making this type of rope or coil a template would be used to ensure consistency but not with Orkney chairs – it is done by the eye of the chair maker.
-This great skill of consistency and weight is achieved through experience of making the chairs.

 Marram or bent grass is used to tie the chair to the uprights of the chair.
-When the back is being made, the chair maker would grab a fistful of oat straw which has been threshed differently than regular straw, to ensure the minimum amount of breaks in the stalks.
+When the shaped back is being made, the chair maker would grab a fistful of oat straw which has been threshed differently than regular straw, to ensure the minimum amount of breaks in the stalks.
 Working with the straw the chair maker starts the process of coiling, winding and tying.
 The first row is held in place by nails and thereafter held in position by different types of sea grass.
-The backs are shaped, again by the chair makers experience and skill.

 Some Orkney chairs have solid seats and others have woven seats made from marram or bent grass.
 Most of the earlier Orkney chairs had solid seats and often have box panels on the front and sides, to keep off draughts and reflect heat from the fire.
 On occasion, you do find Orkney chairs with a little drawer on the front or side.
 This would have been used for the storing of documents, or perhaps a bottle of whisky or a bible.